c-roberts/cs371-Music-Suggestion/README.md

 songs with non ascii data [^1] or with parens in any of the string fields and splitting the songs into multiple files so that each file contains no more than 400 lines.

-Next, all of the `*Predicate.krf` files should be loaded into companions along with the trimmed song files.
+Next, all of the `*Predicate.krf` files from the `kb` directory should be loaded into companions along with the trimmed song files.

 Recommendations may be requested of the system by querying `(songRecommended ?s)` in the `cs371-Music-Suggestion` micro-theory.
 Initially, no recommendations will be given.
 Recommendations are dependent on storing facts of the form